dmhendricks/file-icon-vectors/README.md

 * Register with Packagist, Bower
 * Add to CDN

+## Licensing & Copyright

+All original and derivative content is licensed under [The MIT License](https://github.com/dmhendricks/file-icon-vectors/blob/master/LICENSE) with the following notable exceptions:

+* Icons made by [Freepik](https://www.flaticon.com/authors/freepik/) (listed below) are licensed under the [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license.
+* The Apache OpenOffice "orb" logo is licensed under the [Apache License 2.0](https://openoffice.apache.org/license.html) and are copyright [The Apache Software Foundation](https://www.apache.org/)

+If there is an error or omission related to copyrighted work contained in this repository, please [let me know](https://github.com/dmhendricks/file-icon-vectors/issues/) and I will rectify.

 ## Attribution

 #### The Noun Project

-Many icons modified from [The Noun Project](https://thenounproject.com/) via [Pro Membership](https://thenounproject.com/dmhendricks/).
+Many icons were used and modified in the creation of these sets from [The Noun Project](https://thenounproject.com/) via [Pro Membership](https://thenounproject.com/dmhendricks/).

 #### Flaticon